lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 ## Calculating Statistics From Data In A Pandas DataFrame

-We've read our data into Python, so that we can do some analytics with it.
+Now, we've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about what we're working with.
-We might for instance want to know how many animals we trapped in each plot, or how many of each species were caught.
+We might want to know how many animals we trapped in each plot, or how many of each species were caught.
+We can perform summary stats quickly using groups.
+But first we need to figure out what we want to group by.

 If you forget the column names in your data, you can type: